Congo (Kinshasa): Former governor of Orientale (2005-07) and Haut-Uélé (2016-19) Jean-Pierre Lola Kisanga dies.

 Ghana: In presidential elections, incumbent Nana Addo Dankwa Akufo-Addo (New Patriotic Party) wins 51.6% of the vote and former president John Dramani Mahama (National Democratic Congress) 47.4%.
 Turnout is 78.9%.
 In parliamentary elections, the New Patriotic Party and the National Democratic Congress each win 137 of the 275 seats, with one independent.

-Lithuania: President Gitanas Nauseda approves the government to be headed by Ingrida Simonyte (see November 19).
+Lithuania: President Gitanas Nauseda approves the government to be headed by Ingrida Simonyte (including Gabrielius Landsbergis as foreign minister, see November 19).
 On December 11 the government program is approved in parliament (78-30 with 20 abstentions) and the government is sworn in.

 United States: President-elect Joe Biden nominates Xavier Becerra as secretary of health and human services.
-On December 8 Biden nominates Lloyd Austin as defense secretary, on December 10 Tom Vilsack as agriculture secretary, Marcia Fudge as secretary of housing and urban development, and Denis McDonough as secretary of veterans affairs, on December 15 Pete Buttigieg as transportation secretary, on December 17 Deb Haaland as secretary of the interior, Jennifer Granholm as energy secretary, and Michael Regan as administrator of the Environmental Protection Agency, and on December 22 Miguel Cardona as education secretary.
+On December 8 Biden nominates Lloyd Austin as defense secretary, on December 10 Tom Vilsack as agriculture secretary, Marcia Fudge as secretary of housing and urban development, Denis McDonough as secretary of veterans affairs, and Katherine Tai as trade representative, on December 15 Pete Buttigieg as transportation secretary, on December 17 Deb Haaland as secretary of the interior, Jennifer Granholm as energy secretary, and Michael Regan as administrator of the Environmental Protection Agency, and on December 22 Miguel Cardona as education secretary.

 Argentina: Former governor of Salta (1977-83, 1991-95) Roberto Ulloa dies (night of December 7/8).